MimiAlz/GP-AI-Electricity-Advisor/README.md

 Why It’s Helpful:

 Makes energy use visible and understandable, helping families avoid higher tiers, save money, and reduce overall consumption.

+Some random ideas:

+-create an automatic plan using CV (optional) using an electricity bill image dataset

+-reccomendation for subsidy or non-subsidy tariff plan